Static IP Configuration with Netplan on Ubuntu

 EOF

-2. Create or edit your Netplan configuration
+2. Edit your existing Netplan configuration

 network: